thafsi-pv/CinemaSpot/README.md

 - Local Storage: For storing the authentication token
 - plain css: For styling and responsive user interface
 - Axios: For making HTTP requests to the TMDB API
+- Vite: For bundling and serving the app

 ## Features